loxilb-io/loxilbdocs/docs/loxilb-incluster-multus.md

           capabilities:
             add: ["NET_ADMIN", "NET_RAW"]
 ```
 :point_right: <b>It is to be noted that in this particular example, kube-loxilb runs in kube-system namespace while loxilb runs in default namespace.
 This is due to the fact loxilb needs to run in a same namespace as the endpoint pod for multus connectivity to work properly.
-It is assumed that  kube-loxilb running in kube-system namespace can access loxilb pods just fine and there are no network policies in play here. </b>
+It is assumed that  kube-loxilb running in kube-system namespace can access loxilb pods just fine and there are no network policies in play here.
+Finally cidrPools is defined as a floating IP which belongs to the secondary network subnet in this example.
+It needs to be made sure this IP(range) is not allocated for any pods.</b>

 ##### Example :